Skip to content

 finally:

-# Close the log file if it was opened
+# close the log file if it has been opened

 if logger: